openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 #### Code::Blocks

 [Code::Blocks](http://codeblocks.org/ "Code::Blocks website") is a free/libre IDE.
 It runs on several platforms, but oF supports it for Microsoft Windows and Linux.
-It is quite "light" in terms of downloading and we use it in workshops over Visual Studio, which can be a bit intimidating for beginners.
+It is quite "light" in terms of downloading and we (the contributors to this book) use it in workshops over Visual Studio, which can be a bit intimidating for beginners.
 For Microsoft Windows, follow the setup instructions (including step "e") carefully.
 There are scripts that help install dependencies and the Code::Blocks IDE for Linux.

 ## Running examples